johannschopplich/nuxt-api-party/docs/api/openapi-types.md

 Where an operation declares nothing at all for a property, the type says so rather than inventing an empty object: `path` and `query` are `never`, `request` is `undefined`, and `response` is `never` for an operation whose success carries no body.

-`request` and `response` resolve through the same helpers a request resolves through, so a value annotated with `Service<Path, Method>['response']` is exactly what `$petStore` hands back for that call.
+`request` and `response` resolve through the same helpers a request resolves through, so a value annotated with `PetStore<Path, Method>['response']` is exactly what `$petStore` hands back for that call.

-## Practical Examples
+## Examples

-Common patterns for extracting type information from your OpenAPI schema:

 ### Basic Type Extraction

-Extract individual type components for application logic, form validation, or component props:
+Pull out a single part of an operation for a form, a component prop, or a function signature:

 ```ts
 import type { PetStore } from '#nuxt-api-party'